zengzzzzz/golang-trending-archive/README.md

 ## Go

+* 【2025-07-08】[PlakarKorp / plakar](https://github.com/PlakarKorp/plakar) - plakar is a backup solution powered by Kloset and ptar
 * 【2025-07-07】[qichiyuhub / rule](https://github.com/qichiyuhub/rule) - Clash、Sing-box、等分流规则
 * 【2025-07-05】[yusing / godoxy](https://github.com/yusing/godoxy) - Easy to use reverse proxy with docker integration
 * 【2025-07-04】[go-dev-frame / sponge](https://github.com/go-dev-frame/sponge) - A powerful and easy-to-use Go development framework that enables you to effortlessly build stable, reliable, and high-performance backend services with a "low-code" approach.